 • No DNA double-strand breaks

-• Validated by multiple independent research laboratories worldwide
+• Validated in multiple independent laboratories worldwide

-Prime editing can correct all different types of mutations
+Prime Editing can correct all different types of mutations

 Point Mutation